 Another Useful Tool: “Nothing in Life is Free” (NILF)

-One great tool when you bring a new dog or foster dog home is something called “Nothing in Life is Free.”
+Another great tool for your “how to stop resource guarding in dogs” plan is something called “Nothing in Life is Free.”
 It teaches the dog to trust you, reinforces that you are the bearer of positive things, and builds your dog’s confidence by providing clear rules and enjoyable outcomes for good behavior.

 He will love learning and it will make him feel more secure, just like a toddler who benefits from consistent limits and rules.
 The San Francisco SPCA has a great handout on Nothing in Life is Free to print and refer to as you learn this process.